Voluptua/zoned/README.md

-# ZONED
+# zoned

-Zoned is a CLI converter to convert ZoneData from the 6th Pokemon-Generation to plaintext and vice versa.
-It's written in Rust.

-EXR property
+A CLI-tool for extracting and compiling Zone-Data from the 6th generation Pokemon games.

+Made for Shutan Developement